Richardaeld/google_translate_game/README.md

 + Occasionally a matching pair of cards will leave a single card on the table, sometimes making the game unwinnable.
 This card can be either face up or face down.
 This bug was generated by not flashing the "clickRecord" when a user lost the game.
 + Some words with masculine and feminine forms (ex. celles-ci/ceux-ci) excede the character limit of line space and drop to the line below.
 This was creating an unappealing visual appearance.
-This bug was fixed by a change to font-size unites from rem to a combination of rem and vw.
-However a pixel width roughly between 1200 and 1166 can still use two lines but now they retain a good visual experience.
+This bug was fixed by a change to font-size units from rem to a combination of rem and vw.
+However, a pixel width roughly between 1200 and 1166 can still use two lines but now they provide a good visual experience.

 #### Current Bug(s)
-+ A screen pixel width below 320px or above 4000px quickly lose a good visual experience.
++ A screen pixel width below 320px or above 4000px quickly lose a good UX.
-+ **Jigsaw (Validation Service)** throws an error on .cardFaceTypeIndex and .cardBackTypeIndex because of the length of linear-gradient used to create the index card design.
++ **Jigsaw (Validation Service)** throws an error on ".cardFaceTypeIndex" and ".cardBackTypeIndex" because of the length of the linear-gradient used to create the index card design.

-## Scaleability
+## Scalability
 + Increase the number of usable words in each language.
-+ Add an api that would read out the 'pairing langauge' word of a matched card.
++ Add an API that would read out the "pairing langauge" word of a matched card.
 + Add a greater selection of card backgrounds to give the user a different visual experience according to their preference.
 + Add a game board background selector for a different visual experience for returning users.

 # Deployment Information
-+ Go to the location of the respository in GitHub (ex. https://github.com/Richardaeld/google_translate_game).
++ Go to the location of the repository in GitHub (ex. https://github.com/Richardaeld/google_translate_game).
 + Select Settings at the top of the page (Circled in red in picture below).
 ![Where select is located](assets/readme/select_settings.png "Where select is located")
 + Go down in settings page until you find the heading "GitHub Pages" (underlined in red in the picture below).